( Note: this is a news article about the new PocketQuery version 2.1. If you’re searching for the documentation, find it here).

 It has been a limitation in the past that only Confluence administrators could access the PocketQuery administration.
 We tackled this limitation with version 2.1.
 Additionally to Confluence administrators, a group of PocketQuery administrators can be defined in a new PocketQuery configuration screen.

-All users who are able to administer PocketQuery, will have a new link to the PocketQuery administration screen in their user menu in the top right:
+All users who are able to administer PocketQuery, will have a new link to the PocketQuery administration screen in their user menu on the top right:

 The old “Pocket Queries” menu link in the Confluence administration will stay alive for some time, but is now clearly stamped deprecated.